DhruvSharma07/DhruvSharma07/README.md

 # 💫 About Me:
-I'm Dhruv Sharma, a final year B.Tech (CSE) student with a keen interest in Machine Learning and Deep Learning.
+I'm Dhruv Sharma, software engineer with a keen interest in Machine Learning and Deep Learning.
 I've built a solid foundation in computer science and am excited by the potential of AI to solve real-world problems.
 I'm hands-on with various projects and always eager to learn more and contribute to innovative AI solutions.

 ## 🌐 Socials: